VDA5050/VDA5050/VDA5050_EN.md

 'FINISHED' | The action is finished. <br>A result is reported via the `actionResult`.
 'FAILED' | Action could not be finished for whatever reason.

->Table 2 The acceptable values for the actionStatus field
+>Table 11 - Feasible values for the `actionStatus` field

 All possible action state transitions are visualized in Figure 21 and examples are given in the following matrix: